Scathing Inspector General's Report Says CPD Was Unprepared, Disorganized, And Without A Plan During Civil Unrest In Wake Of George Floyd Protests In Chicago

 The OIG report said the CPD also failed to meet its reporting obligations for the use of pepper spray.

-The report added that the CPD underreported the use of baton and manual strikes – leaving an incomplete record of several and “potentially out-of-policy” use of force.
+The report added that the CPD underreported the use of baton and manual strikes – leaving an incomplete record of several and “potentially out-of-policy” uses of force.

 Of the 25 times officers documented hitting someone with a baton, 16 of them were reported to be in response to looting.
 In crowd control situations, police reports usually describe “highly belligerent” subjects who are doing things like pushing and scratching officers and trying to yank officers’ patrol bicycles out of the way to push through police skirmish lines, the report said.